 Data Security and Infrastructure Design

-Good news!
-It’s just become a lot more sensible to invest in your database design and clearing certain kinds of tech debt!
 GDPR is partially a response to the reality that our personal data has explicit, quantifiable value, and that losing control of it can have massive long-term, knock-on effects on individuals.

-It’s effectively a kind of currency, and we should be treating it with the same care and respect that we grant to financial data itself.
+It’s effectively a kind of currency, and we should treat it with the same care and respect that we grant to financial data itself.
 You should treat your customers’ personal data in the same way you’d expect your bank to treat your savings – with iron-clad data security and clear processes for how to handle it in an acceptable manner.

 No More Farming Users for Profit

-The Rise of Intentful Product Design
+Intentful Product Design